-The raw water pump is a self-priming, rotary pump with a non-ferrous housing and a Neoprene impeller.
-The impeller has flexible blades which wipe against a curved cam plate within the impeller housing, producing the pumping action.
-On no account should this pump be run dry.
+The raw water pump is a self-priming, rotary pump with a non-ferrous housing and a neoprene impeller.
+The impeller has flexible vanes which wipe against a curved cam plate within the impeller housing, producing the pumping action.
+On no account should this pump be run dry as water acts as a lubricant for the impeller.
 There should always be a spare impeller and impeller cover gasket aboard (an impeller kit).
 Raw water pump impeller failures occur when lubricant (raw water) is not present during engine operation.
 Such failures are not warrantable, and operators are cautioned to make sure raw water flow is present at start-up.
-The raw water pump should be inspected periodically for broken or torn impeller blades.
-See MAINTENANCE SCHEDULE.